Style and Design

 The Penton gives you a decent amount of accommodation for the price.
 The headroom is useful although you should note that the headline figure of 6'10'' includes the floor joists of the building.
 Internally the maximum head clearance is closer to 6'6''.
 Still a respectable enough figure in our point of view though.
 The Storage accommodation, at 7' x 4' will hold a good selection of basic garden equipment, including a good sized lawnmower.
 It feature large double doors to enable you to get almost anything in.
 It's also ideal for storing outdoor toys during the winter or bicycles all year round.
 Properly organised, you can fit a lot into 28 square feet!
 Security doesn't come as standard though.
 To protect against unwanted intruders you will have to fit suitable locks to both the summerhouse and storage doors and you'll probably find hasps and padlocks as optional extras when ordering the Penton.
 These are fine but a little unsightly.
 If you have some basic diy skills you might consider fitting something a little less basic.
 B&Q offer a good selection of security options for outdoor buildings.

 Although we've mentioned one or two concerns above, this shouldn't detract from the Penton as a sturdy, hard wearing, stylish and above all economical corner summerhouse with integral storage and the only model that comes anywhere close in terms of price is the Mercia Corner Summerhouse with Side Shed which we've also reviewed.
 There's not much to choose between the two models but we think the Penton just edges it on style.
 You'll probably find the Mercia comes in a little cheaper though - and the summerhouse section has a fitted lock - so it's definitely worth a look too.
+And if there's a huge price difference we don't really think the Penton justifies too much extra expenditure.
 There are some slightly larger, higher spec models such as the Pickering around but nothing as compact as the Penton, and certainly not at the Penton's price.
 We've awarded it 4.5 stars to take account of the fact that it is a budget model and has some items classed as extras which we think should be included.
 Really, though, there's no reason not to buy it.